vividvilla/ezhil/README.md

 # Number of posts to show in recent posts list (Optional).
 Defaults to 10.
 paginate = 10

 # Number of characters to show in summary.
+You may also need to set `hasCJKLanguage` to `true` to make it work.
 summaryLength = 20

 [params]